microsoftgraph/entra-powershell/module/Entra/docs/New-EntraServiceAppRoleAssignment.md

 ```

 This example demonstrates how to assign an app role to another service principal in Microsoft Entra ID.
-- `ObjectId`:  The ObjectId of the client service principal to which you are assigning the app role.
+- `ObjectId`:  The ObjectId of the client service principal to which you're assigning the app role.
 - `ResourceId`: The ObjectId of the resource service principal (for example, an API).
 - `Id`: The Id of the app role (defined on the resource service principal) to assign to the client service principal.
-If no app roles have been defined on the resource app, you can use `00000000-0000-0000-0000-000000000000`.
+If no app roles are defined on the resource app, you can use `00000000-0000-0000-0000-000000000000`.
-- `PrincipalId`: The ObjectId of the client service principal to which you are assigning the app role.
+- `PrincipalId`: The ObjectId of the client service principal to which you're assigning the app role.

 ### Example 2: Assign an app role to a user
 ```powershell